hosaka-t/Graph-neural-network-for-IIT/README.md

 This repository provides the programs and a link to the dataset used in the paper titled "Graph neural networks for integrated information and major complex estimation."

 Due to the file size, the dataset can be downloaded from [https://zenodo.org/records/14551717](https://zenodo.org/records/14551717).
+Please make sure to download both Version 1 and Version 2, as the data in the two versions do not overlap.

 ### Folder Structure and Data Contents